Amutheezan/amutheezan.github.io/docs/futurebus+.md

 I have implemented a simple verification for Futurebus+ cache coherence protocol as a part of assignment for COSC 6385 course in University of Houston.

+### Initial Setup & Steps

+Initially clone the repository and go to the code ```main``` directory and execute the following two command to start the docker instances (make sure docker is already installed in your computer and started; check here for installation steps of [docker]https://docs.docker.com/get-docker/}).

+\texttt{docker-compose build}

+\texttt{docker-compose run ubuntu bash}

+After that you will get into the bash follow the steps shown below in the ubuntu bash,

+\begin{itemize}
+    \item First go to the directory \texttt{Murphi3.1/src} and compile the Murphi using \texttt{make} command (if it not already generated).
+And optionally make the executable access using the command \texttt{chmod +x Murphi3.1/src/mu}, if you in the home directory.
+    \item Then go to the directory \texttt{verification} and obtain the C file for the Futurebus+ verification using \texttt{./../Murphi3.1/src/mu futurebus.m} command (if it not already generated).
+This will generate the C file \texttt{futurebus.C}.
+    \item Thereafter compile the generate file using the command \texttt{make futurebus}, this eventually generate the executable program.
+    \item Finally run the executable using the following command \texttt{./futurebus}.
+\end{itemize}

+\textbf{OR}
+you can perform these entire steps by simply go to the \texttt{verification} directory and run the command \texttt{sh run.sh}.

 I structure the code as follows,

 * constants - to define constants such as number of processor, number of values